uvarc/rc-website/content/userinfo/hpc/software/spark.md

 ```
 pyspark
 ```
-This will start up Jupyter inside a browser automatically.
-Use the "Python 3" kernel.
+This will start up Jupyter inside a browser automatically. **Select the Python 3 kernel, not PySpark.**

-The example below estimates the value of pi in a PySpark session running on 16 cores, with the JupyterLab window on the left and the Spark Web UI event timeline on the right.
+The example below estimates the value of pi, with the JupyterLab window on the left and the Spark Web UI event timeline on the right.
 Note that the `SparkContext` object `sc` is initialized automatically.

 <img src="/images/pyspark.png" style="height:100%;width:100%"></img>